autn/laravel-schema/readme.md

 php artisan db:schema --path=public
 ```

-The default database connect is `mysql`.
+The default database connect is `mysql` in `config/database.php`.
 You can change the connect by add `--dbconnect` to the command.

 Example: